SPECIAL PROJECTS

 OPPOSITION TO COMMUNICATION TOWERS

-It became more difficult to erect communication towers in urban areas.
-This is because the continued demand for wireless communication created, as some claim, a proliferation of towers in our cities.
+It has become more difficult to erect communication towers in urban areas.
+This is because the continued demand for wireless communication has created a proliferation of towers in our cities.
 Community groups and special interest groups are now lobbying their elected representatives to prevent new towers from being installed.
 This in turn has generated a renewed interest to co-locate on existing towers with other service providers.

 We are also able to look after your broadcast licenses, obtain all necessary permits and install your towers, waveguides, antennas and transmitters/receivers or repeaters.
 For more information on these or other services, please contact us by phone at (613) 596-5880, by facsimile at (613) 596-3019 or via e-mail.